-Senior Counsel, Member of the Finnish Bar, LL.M.
+Senior Counsel, Head of Public Procurement, Member of the Finnish Bar, LL.M.

 Public procurement procedures are regulated to promote the efficient use of public funds in high-quality, sustainable and innovative procurement.
 Tendering procedures need to be open and transparent to allow as many enterprises as possible to participate equally in the procedures.
 These are, in a nutshell, the reasons why I became interested in public procurement more than 15 years ago.